 Geneticin has been reported to be effective in selecting transformed sugarcane cells.
 Studies have shown that geneticin is efficient in killing non-transformed cells, thereby allowing for the selection of transgenic cells that have incorporated the NPT-II gene.
 Burner (1992) demonstrated the use of geneticin in sugarcane transformation, highlighting its effectiveness in this crop.
 In various other crops, geneticin has shown superior effectiveness over kanamycin.
 Geneticin provides a higher level of stringency with a low concentration compared to kanamycin with a high concentration.
 (Bett et al., 2019).
 In rice, Hiei et al. (1994) found geneticin to be more effective in selecting transformed cells.
 Similarly, in wheat, geneticin has been preferred due to its higher selection efficiency (Wu et al., 2003).
 Yu et al. (2003) in Papaya transformation demonstrated that callus development from non-transformed root segments was more sensitive to geneticin than to kanamycin.
 However, callus growth from NPT-II transformed papaya root tissue was not inhibited by either antibiotic.

 This study presents the first detailed assessment of how different concentrations of geneticin affect sugarcane callus tissues and shoots.
 We identified 40 mg/l as the lethal dose, which eradicates 70% of the callus tissues and 76.6% of the shoots, indicating endogenous resistance to geneticin.
 Due to the stringent nature of geneticin selection, we allowed for 30% survival to facilitate the recovery of transformed cells at an early stage.
-CC DA et al. (2012) suggested that a concentration of 0.5 mg/l ammonium glufosinate is suitable for genetic transformation, as it resulted in 66% mortality in tomato explants.
+CC DA et al. (2012) suggested that a concentration of 0.5 mg/L ammonium glufosinate is suitable for genetic transformation, as it resulted in 66% mortality in tomato explants.
 Nalavade et. al. (2016) also considered a 30 % to 40 % escape rate to recover putative transgenic sugarcane plants in genotype CO 86032.
-Raza et al. (2010) observed that 60 mg/l geneticin concentration was most effective for the varieties S-2003US633, CPF-245, and CSSG-668.
+Raza et al. (2010) observed that 60 mg/L geneticin concentration was most effective for the varieties S-2003US633, CPF-245, and CSSG-668.
 However, for the variety S-2003US114, a lower geneticin concentration of 35 mg/l was sufficient, with a 10% survival rate.
 This discrepancy is likely due to differing levels of endogenous resistance among the sugarcane varieties, with S-2003US114 exhibiting higher natural resistance to geneticin.
 Van Boxtel et al. (1995) observed that the sensitivity of different sugarcane genotypes varies depending on the selective agents used.
 Parveez et al. (2007) stated that using very high concentrations of antibiotics for the selection of plant tissues is not only economically impractical but also biologically ineffective.
-Ali et al. (2015) found that a geneticin concentration of 40-60 mg/l could be optimal for selecting transformed calli, while a concentration of 40-50 mg/l is suitable for shoot regeneration and rooting in different sugarcane genotypes.
+Ali et al. (2015) found that a geneticin concentration of 40-60 mg/L could be optimal for selecting transformed calli, while a concentration of 40-50 mg/l is suitable for shoot regeneration and rooting in different sugarcane genotypes.

 Conclusion

 This study represents the first successful effort to determine and optimize the lethal dose of geneticin (G418) specifically for callus proliferation, callus regeneration, and shoot development in the sugarcane genotype CoC671.
-Through systematic experimentation, we established that a geneticin concentration of 40 mg/l is optimal for effectively selecting transformed cells without compromising the regeneration potential of the tissue.
+Through systematic experimentation, we established that a geneticin concentration of 40 mg/L is optimal for effectively selecting transformed cells without compromising the regeneration potential of the tissue.
 The ability to use the neomycin phosphotransferase II (NPT-II) gene as a selectable marker at this concentration provides a reliable and efficient selection system for the development of transgenic sugarcane plants.
 Importantly, the optimized selection conditions described in this study would not only enhance the efficiency of transformation in CoC671 but also offer a standardized framework that can be applied to other sugarcane genotypes.
 This will aid in the development of genotype-specific protocols for callus induction, callus proliferation, plant regeneration, and transgenic shoot development, ultimately accelerating the genetic improvement of sugarcane through biotechnology.

 Data availability